restaurant seasonality

 Living in a cold area in winter will inevitably affect your restaurant sales.
 However, there are things you can do to prevent or minimize those effects.

+How to make a slow restaurant busy?
 Your main goal should be to encourage customers to visit your restaurant despite the weather.
 So, promise the trip will be worth it.

-During the colder months, place heaters on the terrace and welcome your customers with cozy winter drinks and dishes that will warm their hands and their hearts.
+• Welcome your customers with cozy winter drinks and dishes that will warm their hands and their hearts.
 That’s how you do restaurant seasonality right!

 Capitalize on holidays to get ahead of the competition